 If you haven't had padron peppers, you are in for a treat.
 Their delicious flavor is the star in this quick and easy padron chili recipe!
 These peppers can range in heat from mild to spicy!
 If you are looking for a quick and easy dinner, this is a delicious chili recipe to make.

 My easy chili recipe is a twist on a classic chili recipe.
-I am in love with Padron peppers, and I wanted them to be the star of this recipe.
-If you haven't heard of Padron chiles, check out all of the great recipes with Padron peppers.
+I am in love with Padron peppers and I wanted them to be the star of this recipe.
+If you haven’t heard of Padron chiles, check out all the great recipes with Padron peppers.
 This padron pepper chili recipe is not only gluten free, but it is also dairy-free.

 To make things easy for you, I include directions to make my chili recipe for the stovetop, the Instant Pot, and the slow cooker, so you have many options for cooking this homemade chili.